Nimausfi/Unigram_Bigram_Trigram_Features/README.md

 However, most of the times single words cannot convey the appropriate meaning.
 \

-To **improve the accuarcy** of our model, we can implement the bigram and trigram operations:
+In order to **improve the accuarcy** of our model, we can implement the bigram and trigram operations:

 Bigram result: ('This morning', 'morning the', 'the weather', 'weather was', 'was not', 'not as', 'as warm' ...).